goloobab/prework-study-guide/README.md

 ## Description

 This guide was created for students going through the Prework as part of the boot camp.
-It has introduction notes to HTML, CSS, Git and JAVASCRIPT.
+It has introduction notes to HTML, CSS, Git and JavaScript.

 - This project was inspired by HTML, CSS, Git and JavaScript.
 - This was built to help bootcamp students prepare for classes.